DrAdrianDC/Portfolio-for-Data-Science/Project-6-DFT Meets Machine Learning/README.md

 ## Dataset

 The full dataset was obtained from DFT calculations.
-(See Data.xlsx)
+(See data/Data.xlsx)